 CASE SUMMARY

-On January 3, 2012, the district court held that West Virginia's enacted congressional plan violated the equal population requirements of Article I, Section 2 of the U.S. Constitution, finding that the state failed to make a good faith effort to draw districts of equal populations.
-The court rejected the state's argument that the deviations were justified as being necessary in order to achieve their redistricting policy objectives of respecting county boundaries, preserving the cores of prior districts, and avoiding pairing incumbents, citing the existence of several alternative proposals which achieved these policy goals with smaller deviations and the state's failure to show the "precise portion" of each deviation that was attributable to each policy.
-The court also rejected the state's comparison of this plan's deviation to a comparable one in a 1970's plan which was sustained by a federal court in West Virginia, stating that modern day redistricting technology has made achieving a zero-variance plan much easier and much more practicable than in the past, as evidenced by the fifteen states which had enacted such plans in the 2010 cycle.
-Basing its ruling entirely on the U.S. Constitution, the court declined to address the plaintiffs claims brought under the West Virginia Constitution.
-Finding the enacted plan to be unconstitutional, the court enjoined it from being used in future elections and ordered the state to enact a new, properly apportioned plan.
-The defendants appeals to the U.S. Supreme Court, and the Supreme Court granted a stay on the district court's judgment pending the appeal.
+- On January 3, 2012, the district court struck down the enacted congressional plan as malapportioned in violation of Article I, § 2, finding that the state failed to make a good faith effort to draw districts of equal populations.
+The court rejected the state's argument that the deviations were justified as being necessary to achieve their redistricting policy objectives of respecting county boundaries, preserving the cores of prior districts, and avoiding pairing incumbents, citing the existence of several alternative proposals which achieved those goals with smaller deviations and the state’s failure to show the “precise portion” of each deviation that was attributable to each policy.
+The court also rejected the state’s comparison of this plan’s deviation to a 1970’s plan which was sustained by a West Virginia federal court, stating that modern day redistricting technology had made achieving a zero-variance plan much easier and more practicable than in the past, as evidenced by the fifteen states which had enacted such plans in the 2010 cycle.
+The court enjoined the plan from use in future elections and ordered the state to enact a new, properly apportioned plan.

-On September 25, 2012, the U.S. Supreme Court issued a per curiam opinion reversing the district court's judgment and upholding the state's enacted congressional plan as constitutional.
-First, the Court ruled that the district court erred in concluding that improved redistricting technology had converted a historically "minor" deviation into a "major" one today since the degree of harm resulting from such malapportionment remained the same.
+- On September 25, 2012, SCOTUS issued a per curiam opinion reversing upholding the state's enacted congressional plan as constitutional.
+First, the Court held that the district court erred in concluding that improved redistricting technology had converted a historically "minor" deviation into a "major" one today since the degree of harm resulting from such malapportionment remained the same.
 Next, the Court explained that the redistricting policies put forth by West Virginia were valid and sufficient to sustain the enacted plan because none of the alternative proposals came close to achieving all of the State's policy goals while also achieving a lower variance.
-It also clarified that no precedent requires a State to produce the precise portion of each deviation attributable to each redistricting policy.
+It also clarified that no precedent required a State to produce the precise portion of each deviation attributable to each redistricting policy.
 In light of its ruling, the Court remanded the case back to the district court for further proceedings on the state constitutional claims.

-On January 25, 2013, the district court, on remand, ordered the case be dismissed on the grounds that West Virginia courts should have the first opportunity to address the remaining "novel" issues involving the West Virginia Constitution.
+- On January 25, 2013, the district court, on remand, ordered the case be dismissed on the grounds that West Virginia courts should have the first opportunity to address the remaining "novel" issues involving the West Virginia Constitution.

 CASE LIBRARY